Guess the type of people you can work with as a marketing assistant?

 Skills show what you can do for them.
 Even if you never had the opportunity to work on something before.

 They also point a mind map for the hiring manager on what else you can contribute.
 Which establishes you beyond the designated role.
+Make sure you craft a resume skill section.
+It is also important to list your soft skills and you technical skills in separate colomns.

 How to include your certifications on your resume